Top of main content

 The following may be subject to local requirements.

 It is important to note that the capital value of, and income from, any investment may go down as well as up and you may not get back the original amount invested.
 Past performance is not a guide to future performance.
-Forward-looking statements, views and opinions expressed and estimates given constitute HSBC Private Banking’s best judgement at the time of publication, are solely expressed as general commentary and do not constitute investment advice or a guarantee of returns and do not necessarily reflect the views and opinions of other market participants and are subject to change without notice.
+Forward-looking statements, views and opinions expressed, and estimates given constitute HSBC Global Private Banking’s best judgement at the time of publication, are solely expressed as general commentary and do not constitute investment advice or a guarantee of returns and do not necessarily reflect the views and opinions of other market participants and are subject to change without notice.
 Actual results may differ materially from the forecasts/estimates.
-When an investment is denominated in a currency other than your local or reporting currency, changes in exchange rates may have an adverse effect on the value of that investment.
-There is no guarantee of positive trading performance.

 Foreign securities carry particular risks, such as exposure to currency fluctuations, less developed or less efficient trading markets, political instability, a lack of company information, differing auditing and legal standards, volatility and, potentially, less liquidity.